ngamolsky/Wander/README.md

 Getting Started
 ---------------
 1. Download the code.
-2. Obtain a Android restricted API key by visiting the link in the google_maps_api.xml file.
+2. Obtain an API key for Google Maps restricted to Android apps by visiting the link in the google_maps_api.xml file included in the sample.
 3. Replace the `YOUR_KEY_HERE` string with your API key in the appropriate google_maps_api.xml file (debug or release).
 4. Open the code in Android Studio.